bluevoidnl/parking_lot/NOTES.md

 ## 🍅 Pomodoro 3
 1. ✅ Make a walking route test at the ground floor from index 0.

+## 🍅 Pomodoro 4
+1. ✅ Make a walking route test at the first floor from index 1.

+## 🍅 Pomodoro 5
+1. ✅ Simplify output, return String.
-2. 🚧 Make a walking route test at the first floor from index 1.
+2. 🚧 Make a walking route test at the second floor from index 2.